No Mercy (2006): Storylines

 The other main match on the card was Mr. Kennedy versus The Undertaker.
 On the September 8 episode of SmackDown!, Kennedy informed General Manager Theodore Long that if John Cena came to SmackDown!, he wanted a spot on Raw; Kennedy proclaimed that he had lost his interest in SmackDown! as he had already defeated every top performer on the roster.
 Long subsequently booked Kennedy for No Mercy against an opponent he had never faced, who turned out to be The Undertaker.
 On the September 29 edition of SmackDown!, Kennedy presented a tribute to the Undertaker and tried to get out of the match.
 However, the Undertaker made his presence known to Kennedy, as he informed him, "I show no mercy, and you will rest in peace".
 Kennedy attempted to strike the Undertaker with his microphone, which suddenly blew up in Kennedy's hand.

-The most personal feud was between Rey Mysterio Jr. and Chavo Guerrero.
-This feud started when Guerrero cost Mysterio the World Heavyweight Championship at The Great American Bash, claiming that he was "a leech living off the blood of the Guerrero name."
+The most personal feud was between Rey Mysterio and Chavo Guerrero.
+This feud started when Guerrero cost Mysterio the World Heavyweight Championship against King Booker at The Great American Bash, claiming that he was "a leech living off the blood of the Guerrero name."
 Guerrero and Mysterio feuded for weeks, including a match at SummerSlam, where Vickie Guerrero accidentally cost Mysterio the match by knocking him off the top rope.
 The next week on SmackDown!, Vickie turned on Mysterio and sided with Guerrero, becoming his new "business manager".